jo-mc/BIOINF-3010-7150/Practicals/Alignments_Practicals/alignment-cram.md

 I generally use this alot for a quick look, and it can be a really handy way of initially visualising reads.

 Using the reference sequence that was included in the data downloaded today, lets use the `samtools tview` subcommand:
+(The tview command needs an index of the cram file to enable fast searches so lets index the cram first.)

 ```
+samtools index SRR3096662_Aligned.out.sort.cram
 samtools tview SRR3096662_Aligned.out.sort.cram --reference hg19_1000g_hs37d5.fasta.gz
 ```